BoyoonChang/ec320_labs/lab6/lab6_f21.md

 ```

 ## Multiple Regression in R
+What is simple regression?

+What is multiple regression?

 We know how to do simple OLS--doing multiple OLS is just one easy step further!
 Let's run a regression of log wages on education and experience:

 ```r